You will need :-

 Main body (make 2)

-Follow the graph up, at the end of row 45
+At the end of row 45

 MAKE THE SLOT FOR HANDELS by:-